xiuliren/zotero-wps365-integration/README.md

 ## Front-end

-The connector front-end adds Zotero UI elements to the Google Docs editor and acts as a glue-layer between the back-end and the front end.
+The connector front-end adds Zotero UI elements to the WPS 365 editor and acts as a glue-layer between the back-end and the front end.
 The connector
 also:
 - Inserts initial citation placeholders because we have no access to the user